scubavt/scubavt.github.io/pages/faq.md

 ### Do you have your own gear?

 Yes!
-In our gear room (Room 5 of War Memorial Hall) we have multiple full sets of gear that can be rented out to any member at any time!
+In our shed (behind Submerged Scuba) we have multiple full sets of gear that can be rented out to any member at any time!

 ### How do I become a member?